rjpaskin/codefirst-girls-bristol_source/_sessions/c1s1/5_more_html.md

 Now you will use these ideas to create a richer web page.

 {% exercise %}
 1. Go to the github repository for this session: [https://github.com/code61/learning_html](https://github.com/code61/learning_html)
-2. *Clone* the repository down into your `coding_course` folder (by clicking 'Clone in Desktop' in the bottom right).
+2. [Download](https://github.com/code61/learning_html/archive/master.zip) the repository and unzip it.
 3. Open the whole folder in Sublime Text
-4. Open the file `example.html` in Chrome and look around with the developer tools
+4. Open the file `example.html` in Chrome and look around with the Developer Tools
-5. Open the file `notes.html` in Sublime Text.
+5. Open the file `notes.html` in Sublime Text
-6. Change `notes.html` into valid html so that it looks like `notes_solution.jpg`
+6. Change `notes.html` into valid HTML so that it looks like `notes_solution.jpg` - use `example.html` as guidance
 {% endexercise %}